Azure/wordpress-linux-appservice/WordPress/wordpress_azure_cdn.md

 Select CDN blade in left navigation bar, specify the CDN endpoint as shown in the below screenshot and save the settings.

 ![Wordpress CDN](./media/wp_azure_cdn_3.png)

+**Note:** Navigate to W2TC Plugin settings and Purge the local cache in W3TC plugin.

 Now your Wordpress site is all set with CDN and can observe the improvement in your page response time.